 Garden of Me grew from the same place: a belief that kids navigating military life deserve to see their stories reflected back at them.

-Military-connected students move frequently, often mid-year, and civilian public schools are not always equipped to receive them well.
-The gap is structural.
-This research asks what schools and districts can do to be better prepared when these students walk through the door.
+Military-connected students often move mid-year, and civilian public schools are not always equipped to receive them well.
+The gap is structural, and it is one Jennifer is passionate about addressing through her doctoral studies at Merrimack College.

-As an EdD student at Merrimack College, Jennifer's research will examine how schools and districts can be best prepared to support incoming military students.
+As an early-stage EdD student, Jennifer is exploring how schools and districts can be better prepared for incoming military students.
 The goal is to center the voices of families and educators to identify what actually works.

 "Military-connected students deserve schools that are ready for them.
-That is the question driving this research."
+That is the question driving this work."

 Whether you are a parent, educator, school administrator, researcher, or someone who wants to talk about military-connected students, Jennifer would love to hear from you.